eigen-space/framer-bundle-minifier/README.md

 ### From OS

 1. Install `@eigenspace/framer-bundle-minifier` globally:
       * for yarn:
         `yarn global add @eigenspace/framer-bundle-minifier`

       * for npm:
         `npm install --global @eigenspace/framer-bundle-minifier`

-2. Call script with your input and output paths:
+2. Call script with your input and output paths: \
    `@eigenspace/framer-bundle-minifier --i=index.html --o=index.min.html`

+## Why do we have that dependencies?

+* `@eigenspace/argument-parser` - get arguments from user input in terminal.
+* `clean-css` - CSS minifier.
+* `uglify-es` - JavaScript minifier.

+## Why do we have that dev dependencies?

+* `@types/*` - contains type definitions for specific library.
+* `@eigenspace/eslint-config-codestyle` - project with eslint config files.
+* `eslint` - it checks code for readability, maintainability, and functionality errors.
+* `@eigenspace/codestyle` - includes lint rules, config for typescript.
+* `typescript` - is a superset of JavaScript that have static type-checking and ECMAScript features.